 - Links Although this site is devoted to Sussex churches, one of the sections most consulted on line has been Architects and Artists which has a much wider appeal since in many cases those with no particular interest in the county will want to find out about a particular name and at present this is the only reference on the net.
 In order to achieve easier navigation of the site I have relied heavily on links between the various sections but as happened when there was a software upgrade a few years ago, all the links have gone and I an putting this right as part of the restoration of the text.
 Meanwhile, if you’re actually on the site and in a section I have not yet restored, you will have to find your way ‘manually’ to whichever section you want.

-The latest position (as of 12 February 2018) is that in addition to the Architects and Artists section and also all the shorter supporting sections (Abbreviations, Bibliography, Glossary and Sources), I have now completed revision of the texts of East Sussex entries on individual churches and have reached the letter G (which is actually nearly half way) with West Sussex.
+The latest position (as of 9 April 2018) is that in addition to the Architects and Artists section and all the shorter supporting sections (Abbreviations, Bibliography, Glossary and Sources), I have now completed revision of the texts of East Sussex entries on individual churches and have only the churches of Worthing and one or two others still to do in West Sussex.
 Once that is done, the texts will be as they should be.
 As already noted, that will then leave the photographs to deal with.
 The survival of these seems to be quite random – for some everything has survived and in other cases only some are still there.
 Worse are those which have lost all the photographs or have even acquired one or more of a completely different church.
 However, I do have everything that was on the site before and a good bit besides stored safely off-line, so it’s a question of patience.

 The texts which I have checked should now be as they were before, the only proviso being that reinstating links and odd glitches of spelling and punctuation is not very stimulating and I may have missed the odd one.
 If you spot any please let me know.
 In the case of those churches that I have yet to check, you can access each entry and judging by the spot-checks I have done, the text is generally usable, though there will be the usual problems with images and the links will not work.